ip -4 route show scope global

 To discover all the devices we can use the next command (using

 ping depending on your distro) where the appended %eth0 specifies which network interface to use (could be something like

 enp0s25, you can see the interface names with the commands

 Then each device connected to our collision domain, will reply the ICMP request with its own IPv6 link-local address.

 The first answer to each ping usually is your own ethernet interface (you can see your own IPv6 link local address with

-ip address show dev eth0) while the ones marked with DUP! are the connected devices, the first one is the fastest to answer, so the one you’re directly connected to.
+ip -6 address show scope link) while the ones marked with DUP! are the connected devices, the first one is the fastest to answer, so the one you’re directly connected to.
 You can more or less recognize the routers IPv6 link local addresses comparing them with the final part of their physical MAC address (printed on the router label), which should be similar.

 The router direction is a combination of the router’s IPv6 address,